RittgerLabGroup/SPIRES_2025_0_1/README.md

 A Matlab toolbox for creating and analyzing Earth Surface Properties (ESP) products.

+## Installation Notes

+To install the ESPToolbox:

+1. Download the file "ESPToolbox\ vX.Y.mltbx" to your ~/Documents/MATLAB
+    directory
+2. Double-click it to add it to your matlab path.
+3. Get help with:

+> >> doc ESPToolbox

 ## Development Notes

 To create a new version of the Toolbox:

+1. Use unittests for automated testing, all tests in tests directory will automatically be run by `release()`.
+To run a given test manually, use run(testClassName)
+2. Update automated documentation and Toolbox Contents.m file: navigate to the directory that contains the Contents.m file, which is tbx/ESPToolbox, make it the Current Folder.
+On the Current Folder bar, click the context menu (down triangle) and select Reports->Contents Report, follow prompts to add/delete items according to what you have changed.
-1. Update the version number in the ESPToolbox.prj file: navigate to this file in the Current Folder, double-clicking and changing the version number.
+3. Update the version number in the ESPToolbox.prj file: navigate to this file in the Current Folder, double-clicking and changing the version number.
-2. Open the release.m file in the project and run it in the IDE.
-This will produce a new .mltbx file in the releases directory.
-This runs automated tests.
+4. Make sure the project sandbox is on the path and run `release()`.
+    This will run all tests and produce a new .mltbx file in the releases directory.
+If you have updated the version number you should see a new .mltbx file, otherwise it will overwrite one that was already there.

 To test a new Toolbox release:

-1. Remove the sandbox directories from the matlab path with rmsandbox().
+1. Remove the sandbox directories from the matlab path with `rmsandbox()`.
 2. Check and remove any previous Toolbox paths from the matlab path.
 3. Double-click the new .mltbx file to add it to the path.